harsh-ps-2003/rumi/README.md

 ## Disclaimer

-The Identifiers-UUID are hardcoded as it's a toy implementation.
 Not designed to be used in production!

 This is a personal project to deepen the understanding of Cryptography after undertaking the course [CS670](https://www.cse.iitk.ac.in/pages/CS670.html) from IIT Kanpur.